-Sharing Your Information With Others
+SECTION 6: Sharing Your Information With Others

 We may share your personal information with others with your consent, by agreement, or as permitted or required by law.
+We may share your personal information without your consent if permitted or required by law.
 For example, we may share your information with businesses hired to carry out services for us.
 We may also share it with our affiliated or unaffiliated business partners through joint marketing agreements.
 In those situations, we share your information to jointly offer you products and services or have others offer you products and services we endorse or sponsor.
 Before sharing your information with any affiliate or joint marketing partner for their own marketing purposes, however, we will first notify you and give you an opportunity to opt out.